 Some uni students work two jobs to make ends meet.
-If this is you, you can keep a logbook of your trips then later, claim some of your car expenses as tax deductions for the travel between your jobs.
+If this is you, keep a logbook of your car trips, then claim some of your car expenses as tax deductions for the travel between your jobs.

-Individuals on a student visa can’t claim self-education expenses
+Individuals on a student visa can’t normally claim self-education expenses

 If you’re studying on a student visa, it means you’re unlikely to be able to claim self-education expenses.
 International students are normally here primarily to study, so it is difficult to meet all of the ATO requirements.